 Company leadership in Japan have also been talking about improved access to processes since the implementation, although their focus has primarily been on compliance.
 The clear process descriptions now allow laws and regulations to be strictly implemented.

 Now we have corresponding process key figures for everything, see fewer deviations within the ISO-TS certification and have significantly greater process compliance," said Fendl.

 As a result, DENSO now uses process models created in iGrafx to run in other systems under controlled conditions to monitor the process indicators.
 This makes use of the iGrafx compatibility with workflow automation software.
-Fendl describes a typical example possibility of integrating non-iGrafx documents into the process management system and to linking them to iGrafx files.
+Fendl describes a typical example of this type of business process automation.
+During the development of a new air conditioning compressor, over a period of 36 months, managers were able to process individual milestones in a controlled manner and to closely document individual tests, objectives, and reports and modify them if necessary.